 Meanwhile, AUB alumnus and Visiting Lecturer in Photography Caroline Beale Johnson, leads a group of photographers exhibiting Seeking Refuge, a visually reflective and moving insight into the lives of refugees and asylum seekers living in Bournemouth.

 Second-year Creative Events Management (CEM) students from AUB have also taken part, responding to a BEAF’s live client brief to celebrate the university’s diverse creative community, which comprises staff and students from more than 60 different countries.

 Connect explores the challenges faced by students in a multi-cultural world, creating a platform to showcase work inspired by lived experiences.
-Students from across all of AUB’s courses were invited to submit work for the online exhibition before going before a judges Louise Hall, outgoing AUB Student Union President and Nkechi Nwokolo, artist, writer and performer.
+Students from across all of AUB’s courses were invited to submit work for the online exhibition, before going in front of the judges Louise Hall, outgoing AUB Student Union President; and Nkechi Nwokolo, artist, writer and performer.

 BA (Hons) Illustration student Saule Dominaite and BA (Hons) Fashion Branding and Communication student Tanje Zimba were both selected as winners to showcase their work at the festival, with mentoring support and a £100 prize each.

 Speaking about her award-winning work, Saule said: “This series was something I realised after having immigrated from Lithuania to the UK and having to study at an international boarding school, clashing mine and all the different nationalities I encountered there.

 “The change of language wasn't necessarily hard, but the abrupt understanding that I will eventually lose my full understanding of my native language, and yet be more comfortable than ever in the now-globally adapted English language was an idea that took years to get used to and fully accept.

 She added: “Living midway between "not fully Lithuanian" and "not fully English" felt like I am not a complete person in each, instead of an adapted mixture of both."